 Anton's classmate Evgeny is interested in different kinds of cryptanalysis that use some physical information about the encryption process.
-He measured the amount of time that is required for each letter encryption by Anton's cipher machine and found out that a timing attack can be applied to it!
+He measured the amount of time that is required for each letter encryption by Anton's ciphermachine and found out that a timing attack can be applied to it!

-He captured the ciphertext that Anton sent to his friend and was able to read the message using the information from his measurements.
-Could you also decrypt the ciphertext if you know how much time encryption of each message letter took (Figure 1)?
+He captured the ciphertext that Anton sent to his friend and was able to read the message using the information of his measurements!

-'''
+Could you also decrypt the ciphertext

 Tois kevy is fhye tvvu xust hgvtoed iyife ngfbey!
 Wvat ka rvn knvw owvnt it?

-'''